gmsantos/tdc-php-logs/README.md

-# TDC 2017 - Logs, pra que te quero!
+# Implementando PSR-3 com Monolog

-Examples for TDC 2017 presentation about PHP logs.
+Code example used during the presentation about Monolog.

 # Running the examples